Allen County reports first COVID-19 virus death

 “Our hearts go out to the family who lost their loved one today as a result of COVID-19,” Health Commissioner Dr. Deborah McMahan said.
 “We continue to ask for the community’s help in adhering to guidance that will slow the spread of this virus so our hospitals can continue to provide their best care to patients suffering from COVID-19 as well as other serious conditions.”

+Another Allen County resident tested positive for COVID-19 Sunday, bring the total in Allen County to six cases.

-The Indiana State Department of Health on Sunday reported 76 new positive cases of COVID-19, bringing to 201 the number of Hoosiers diagnosed through ISDH, the Centers for Disease Control and Prevention (CDC) and private laboratories.
-Six Hoosiers have died.
+The Indiana State Department of Health on reported 58 new positive cases of COVID-19, bringing to 259 the number of Hoosiers diagnosed through ISDH, the Centers for Disease Control and Prevention and private laboratories.
+So far, the ISDH has reported only one patient who is not an adult.
+As of Monday, seven Hoosiers have died; that number includes the Allen County death.

-A total of 661 results were reported, bringing to 1,494 the number of tests reported to ISDH to date.
+As of 10 a.m.
+Monday, the results of 1,960 tests have been reported to ISDH.

 COVID-19 is a respiratory illness caused by a novel, or new, coronavirus that has not been previously identified.
-It is not the same as the type of coronavirus that causes the common cold.
+Health officials said it is not the same as the type of coronavirus that causes the common cold.

 Human coronaviruses most commonly spread from an infected person to others through: